-2. | Aims and Objectives
+2 | Aims and Objectives

-- 2.1 Through the delivery of high quality, evidence-based and age-appropriate Relationships Education, RSE and Health Education, the Trust aims to Provide a framework in which sensitive discussions can take place, help prepare pupils for the onset of puberty, give them an understanding of sexual development and the importance of health and hygiene, create a positive culture in relation to sexuality and relationships and to ensure pupils know how and when to ask for help and where to access support.
-By the end of their education the Trust hopes pupils will have developed resilience and feelings of self-respect, confidence and empathy in preparation for the responsibilities and experiences of adult life. - 2.2 Relationships Education, RSE and Health Education are intended to help pupils to: - Build healthy, respectful relationships focusing on family and friends - Understand how to be healthy and be aware of potential risk areas (such as drugs and alcohol) - Learn about intimate relationships and sex - Learn about mental wellbeing - Develop key personal attributes, such as kindness, integrity, generosity and honesty.
+- 2.1 Through the delivery of high-quality, evidence-based, and age-appropriate Relationships Education, RSE and Health Education, the Trust aims to help prepare pupils for the onset of puberty, give them an understanding of sexual development and the importance of health and hygiene, create a positive culture in relation to sexuality and relationships, and to ensure pupils know how and when to ask for help and where to access support.
+By the end of their education, the Trust hopes pupils will have developed resilience and feelings of self-respect, confidence and empathy in preparation for the responsibilities and experiences of adult life. - 2.2 Relationships Education, RSE and Health Education are intended to help pupils to: - Build healthy, respectful relationships focusing on family and friends - Understand how to be healthy and be aware of potential risk areas (such as drugs and alcohol) - Learn about intimate relationships and sex - Learn about mental wellbeing - Develop key personal attributes, such as kindness, integrity, generosity, and honesty.